eychen2/MovieTheaterSeating/README.md

 The program will make the output file in the same place as your executable called output.txt as wellas print the path

 If you are not using windows and using something like cygwin to run it like me, the absolute path will put stuff like \cygdrive\c\Users... to get the absolute path from this, just get rid of the \cygdrive and turn the c into whatever disk it's supposed to be on.
+## How to test

+Run the code with test input files given in the github Each time, use the command diff -w OptimalSeatings.txt test[test#]solution.txt.
+EX: After running it for test1.txt, run diff -w OptimalSeatings.txt test1solution.txt